epfml/ML_course/projects/project1/ReadMe.md

 We have also previously seperated the data to train in 4 mini-sets following a specific variable, better explained in the report.

 ## Submission
-The output pred.csv is in the data folder and was submitter on [here](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs-2019) where we fo
+The output pred.csv is in the data folder and was submitter on [here](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs-2019) where we achieved a score of 0.809